belen-albeza/kata-rpg-combat/2023-01-22-rust/README.md

 Conditions:

-- When de damaged received is higher than the actual health, health drops to `0` and the character dies.
+- When the damaged received is higher than the actual health, health drops to `0` and the character dies.
 - When the character is dead, they cannot be healed.
 - Characters cannot be healed over `1000` health.

+### Iteration #2

+Attack:

+- A character can deal damage to their enemies, but not to themselves.

+Healing:

+- A character can heal themselves, but not their enemies.

+The level now has an effect on the damage dealt when attacking:

+- If the target is `5` or more levels above the attacking character, the damage will be reduced by 50%.

+- If the target is `5` or more levels below the attacking character, the damage will be boosted by 50%.